Sidney Harman: The Bolivar Project experiment in worker empowerment

+Nevertheless, the project has become a model for American industry and is a principal case study at United States business schools and abroad.

+US government service

-In the 1970s, Sidney Harman accepted an appointment in the Carter administration as undersecretary of the United States Department of Commerce.
+In 1977 Harman accepted an appointment in the Carter administration as Under Secretary of the United States Department of Commerce.
+Then US law required appointees to have no direct business interests in day-to-day activities.
 When Harman took office in 1976, he sold his company to conglomerate Beatrice Foods to avoid a conflict of interest.
 Beatrice promptly sold many portions of the company, including the original Harman Kardon division, and by 1980 only 60% of the original company remained.

 After he left government in 1978, he reacquired a number of businesses of Harman International he had sold to Beatrice.
 The company continued its growth plan with a string of acquisitions throughout the 1980s that pushed Harman International's sales from about $80 million in 1981 to more than $200 million by 1986, and then to more than $500 million by 1989.

-Education and philanthropy

-Harman (Ph.D. in Higher Education, Union Institute & University, 1973), a graduate of Baruch College of the City University of New York in 1939, served as a trustee of the Martin Luther King Center for Social Change, the Los Angeles Philharmonic Association and the National Symphony Orchestra.
-He was chairman of the Executive Committee of the Board of the Public Agenda Foundation; chairman of the Executive Committee of the Board of Business Executives for National Security; a member of the Council on Foreign Relations and the U.S. Council on Competitiveness; and a member of the Board of the Leadership Institute of the University of Southern California.
+Supporter of education

+Harman was a lifelong and ardent supporter of education across America.

+Harman served for three years as president of Friends World College, a worldwide, experimental Quaker College.

+Harman Professorship in International Science, Public Policy, and Human Development

-He served for three years as president of Friends World College, a worldwide, experimental Quaker College, and was the founder and an active member of the Program on Technology, Public Policy, and Human Development at the John F. Kennedy School of Government at Harvard University.
+In March 1991 Harman founded and served as an active member of the Harman Professorship in International Science, Public Policy, and Human Development at the John F. Kennedy School of Government at Harvard University.

 Harman was chairman of the Program Committee of the Board of the Aspen Institute for Humanistic Studies and a member of the Board of the Carter Center of Emory University.